Shopify/polaris/UNRELEASED.md

 ### Documentation

 - Updated banner guidelines to make it clearer when success banners should be used vs success toasts. ([#2046](https://github.com/Shopify/polaris-react/pull/2046))
+- Updated display text documentation to have a separate example for medium and large display